 Likewise if the primary evidence for a position is experience rather than Scripture it should be rejected.
 There is a place for anecdotes in preaching and writing — primarily to illustrate biblical truths, not to discover them.
 Scripture must never be used to validate the teaching of experience.
 Often the teacher is sincere and well meaning, and even may be at a loss for how to explain something he experienced.
 John Piper, preaching on demonic possession vividly recounted an experience that he once had and simply admitted he cannot think of any way to explain it, except to say it was demonic possession.
 But his experience in no way reflectes the accounts of demonic activity recorded in scripture, and thus the teaching that flows out of that experience should be viewed with skepticism.

 Another key is to be careful of hobbyhorse issues.
 While church leaders and teachers benefit reading these works in order to understand their reasoning and arguments, they are not generally helpful or edifying — especially when you know their conclusions before reading the book.
-Do not be surprised Wayne Grudem endorses fallible Prophecy as a spiritual book in his book on prophecy or R.C.
+Do not be surprised Wayne Grudem endorses fallible Prophecy as a spiritual gift in his book on prophecy or R.C.
 Sproul concludes in favor of paedobaptism when writing on baptism.

 Be aware of hermeneutical departures.
 Often an otherwise sound exegete will throw his hermeneutic and exegetical method out the window when examining passages pertaining to continuationist issues, effectively running off of the hermeneutical rails.
 In his otherwise excellent systematic theology, Wayne Grudem abandons his systematic approach and general affirmation to the continuity of Scripture when examining the question of the New Testament Gifts of Prophecy, healing, and tongues.
 His normal exegetical precision disappears.
 Perhaps the most striking example is D.A.
 Carson’s work on gift of tongues in chapter 3 of Showing the Spirit.
 The brilliant Carson resorts to introducing categories of tongues such as “hot” and “cold” that have no biblical meaning or referent, and then spends a huge portion of his examination of the issue postulating how nonsensical utterances, that by his own admission bear no resemblance to any intelligible language, could contain a coded message to God (pp84-87).
 When there is such a sharp methodological departure it is a good indication that the section of the book or sermon should be disregarded.
 If the argument can’t be made scripturally with sound application of the historical grammatical hermeneutic, it should be disregarded.

 With these cautions and guidelines in mind I believe much of what has been written by men who differ with us on the sign gifts can be of great value.
 C.J.
-Mahaney’s devotional works on purity and worldliness are among the best I have ever read, Grudem’s systematic theology is wonderful, and John Piper is not only one of the finest preachers in the English speaking world, but his work on biblical manhood and womanhood (in conjunction with Grudem incidentally) has been an incredible blessing to the body of Christ.
+Mahaney’s devotional works on purity and worldliness are among the best I have ever read, Grudem’s systematic theology is wonderful, and John Piper is not only one of the finest preachers in the English speaking world, and his work on biblical manhood and womanhood (in conjunction with Grudem incidentally) has been an incredible blessing to the body of Christ.
 To disregard the gifted men and their work because of a disagreement over an important but non-essential doctrine would be unwise.
 As in all things be a Berean!